-On a market value basis, the RTA Pension Plan assets earned an investment return of approximately -6.3 percent.
-Partial recognition of the fiscal year end 2014, 2015 and 2018 investment losses, which was partially offset by partial recognition of the investment gains during fiscal years ending 2016 and 2017, resulted in an estimated net asset rate of return of 4.2 percent on an actuarial basis, which compares to the assumed rate of return of 7.50 percent for fiscal year 2018.
+On a market value basis, the RTA Pension Plan assets earned an investment return of approximately 18.6 percent during the plan year ending December 31, 2019.
+Partial recognition of the fiscal year end 2015 and 2018 investment losses, which was partially offset by partial recognition of the investment gains during fiscal years ending 2016, 2017 and 2019, resulted in an estimated net asset rate of return of 6.3 percent on an actuarial basis, which compares to the assumed rate of return of 7.50 percent for fiscal year 2019.